-- Complete 75 prenatal exams, including 20 initial exams, 20 newborn exams and 40 postpartum exams - Complete a minimum of 20 primary births: Of the 20 primary births, five require full Continuity of Care (COC), and ten more require at least one prenatal under supervision - Complete five Continuity of Care births to include five prenatal cases, the birth, newborn exam, and two postpartum exams.
-Students must have attended at least one prenatal (in a primary or assisting role) with the client prior to client's labor and birth for 10 of the 20 Phase 3 births, in addition to the five with full Continuity of Care - Complete a minimum of 10 of the 20 Phase 3 births must be in homes or other out-of-hospital settings and must have occurred within three years of Phase 3 application submission - Have experience in specific settings: A minimum of five home births must be attended in any role - Complete a minimum of two planned hospital births must be attended in any role.
-These cannot be intrapartum transports, but may be antepartum referrals - Complete required paperwork - Successfully complete CPR/NRP and IV skills drill - Successfully complete all labs/skills drills.
+- 75 prenatal exams, including 20 initial exams 20 newborn exams and 40 postpartum exams - A minimum of 20 primary births: Of the 20 primary births, five require full Continuity of Care (COC), and ten more require at least one prenatal under supervision - Five Continuity of Care births to include five prenatal cases, the birth, newborn exam, and two postpartum exams.
+Students must have attended at least one prenatal (in a primary or assisting role) with the client prior to client's labor and birth for 10 of the 20 Phase 3 births, in addition to the five with full Continuity of Care - A minimum of 10 of the 20 Phase 3 births must be in homes or other out-of-hospital settings and must have occurred within three years of Phase 3 application submission - Experience in specific settings: A minimum of five home births must be attended in any role - A minimum of two planned hospital births must be attended in any role.
+These cannot be intrapartum transports, but may be antepartum referrals

+- Complete required paperwork - Successfully complete CPR/NRP and IV skills drill - Successfully complete all labs/skills drills.